 Congressman William Jennings Bryant of Nebraska labeled high tariffs “socialism for the rich”.
 “They weep more because fifteen millions are to be collected from the rich than they do at the collection of three hundred millions upon the goods which the poor consume.”
 But it ain't like they did it in secret.

 Between 1871 and 1891 sixty separate bills were introduced in congress to reestablish an income tax.
-That's right, people were actually fighting for the right to pay taxes.
+That's right, people were actually voting and fighting for the right to pay taxes.
 The Republicans, the party in power at the time, beat all of those efforts back.
 And then in 1893 a new tariff reform bill was introduced by Democratic Rep. William Wilson of West Virginia.
-Wilson's bill was primmarily intended to lower the import duties on foreign iron ore, coal, lumber, wool and sugar.
+Wilson's bill was primarily intended to lower the import duties on foreign iron ore, coal, lumber, wool and sugar.
 But the bill also included a minor amendment, introduced by Rep. Benton McMillan from Tennessee, which read, “That from and after the 1st day of January, 1895, there shall be levied, collected, and paid annually upon the gains, profits, and income of every person residing in the United States, derived from any kind of property, rents, interest, dividends, or salaries…a tax of 2 per cent on the amount so derived over and above $4,000” during any five year period Thanks to inflation, today, that amount, would be equal to almost $90,000, over any five year period - not likely to create a hardship for many, and a modest amount by any measure, except of course to those being asked to cough it up.

 With the “Tariff reduction” bill thus bullet ridden and bleeding on the floor, no one believed that President Grover Cleveland, who had campaigned on a lower tariff platform, would ever sign the misbegotten bill into law.
 And he didn’t.
 He simply let the bill become law without his signature.
 It didn't cost him anything.
 At least the tariffs had been marginally lowered.
-At least he could claim that he had done everything he could to lower prices for working class Americans, while not having to actually do anything to openly offend his rich campaign donors.
+At least he could claim that he had done everything he could to lower prices for working class Americans, while, at the same time, not having to actually do anything to openly offend his rich campaign donors.

 The fine print of the accidental income tax law required that all stock companies pay the income tax for individuals before distributing any dividends to them.
 Dividends were income.
 And when he received his notice from the Farmers' Loan and Trust Company (because he owned all of ten shares of stock in Farmers’ Loan and Trust) Mr. Charles Pollock was very angry.
 He was angry enough to hire high priced Wall Street top gun lawyer named Joseph Choate, who filed a lawsuit against the bank claiming the income tax was unconstitutional.